Mindgamesnl/OpenAudioMc/README.md

 - [Velocity](https://www.spigotmc.org/resources/openaudiomc-open-source-audio-client.30691/ "Spigot Plugin Page")

 ## Notes on testing
-The Java plugin/implementation and vistas platforms come bundled with maven unit tests.
+The Java plugin/implementation and vistas platforms come bundled with gradle unit tests.
 All tests *must* pass before pull requests can definitively be reviewed.
 Please note that the test for `vistas-server` test cases require a redis server to be running on `localhost:6379` with no password.
 These test cases will fail prematurely if this is not the case.

 ## Useful Links